-Thanks to a new program from the state of North Carolina, tuition for all undergraduate students at WCU has been further reduced to $500 per fall and spring semesters for in-state students and $2,500 for out-of-state students.
+Through NC Promise, tuition for all undergraduate students at WCU has been reduced to $500 per fall, spring, and summer semesters for in-state students and $2,500 for out-of-state students.

-The State of North Carolina is supplementing this cost by matching dollar for dollar the difference between WCU's previous tuition and the NC Promise Tuition Plan cost so that students pay less while WCU continues to deliver the highest quality education.
+The State of North Carolina is supplementing this cost by matching dollar for dollar the difference between WCU's previous tuition and the NC Promise Tuition Plan cost so that students pay less.

-Please note these changes do not apply to graduate programs nor summer semester courses.
+Please note these changes do not apply to graduate programs.

 It is important to note that tuition only represents a portion of the cost of attendance.
 Residential students also pay fees as well as housing costs.
 Our cost of attendance fluctuates annually depending on a number of factors.
-The anticipated costs for 2019 will be posted as they are available at tuition.wcu.edu.
+The anticipated costs for each academic year will be posted as they are available at tuition.wcu.edu.

 Below you will find answers to some of the most frequently asked questions related to the NC Promise Program.

 The North Carolina Promise Tuition Plan is a program of the State of North Carolina established with the intent of increasing access to a quality university education through the University of North Carolina system.
-Beginning Fall 2018, NC Promise reduced student costs at three UNC system campuses: Western Carolina University, the University of North Carolina at Pembroke, and Elizabeth City State University.
+NC Promise reduced student costs at four UNC system campuses: Western Carolina University, the University of North Carolina at Pembroke, Elizabeth City State University, and Fayetteville State University.

-Undergraduate students at any of those three institutions pay only $500 for in-state and $2,500 for out-of-state tuition per fall and spring semester.
+Undergraduate students at any of those four institutions pay only $500 for in-state and $2,500 for out-of-state tuition per fall, spring, and summer semesters.
 Through the NC Promise Program, the state of North Carolina fully supplements the cost of education to make this reduced student cost possible.